 - Check with your collective consultant about how to dispose of unused medicine.

 - This information is a summary only.
-It does not contain all information about this medicine.

 - Keep this medicine out of reach of children and pets.